RalphHightower/blog/_posts/2026/09/2026-09-19-DJsDefenseRussianOligarchGiftRidiculous.md

 [Trump Jr.](https://www.linkedin.com/in/donald-trump-jr-4454b862/) and his brother, [Eric Trump](https://www.linkedin.com/in/erictrump/), have raked in cash with a number of ventures that serve as vehicles for potential corruption, including [a cryptocurrency business](https://www.theguardian.com/us-news/2026/aug/20/crypto-bank-world-liberty-trust-company-trump) and [investments in the defense sector.](https://www.washingtonpost.com/technology/interactive/2026/07/13/trumps-sons-invest-heavily-defense-fathers-administration-pours-money/).
 (The two have insisted multiple times they are not involved in government decision making.)
 This hardly registers as a scandal during an [administration](https://www.whitehouse.gov/administration/) when the [president](https://www.whitehouse.gov/) [used his office to enrich himself](https://www.newyorker.com/magazine/2025/08/18/the-number) in an entirely unprecedented manner.
 (The [White House](https://www.whitehouse.gov/) has insisted that [Trump and his family](https://www.donaldjtrump.com/) has never engaged in conflicts of interest.)
 That doesn’t make it any less devastating for our democracy.

-[Rep.](https://www.house.gov/) [Robert Garcia, (D-CA42)](https://robertgarcia.house.gov/), the top [Democrat](https://www.democrats.org/) on the [House Oversight Committee](https://oversight.house.gov/), [has sent a letter](https://www.axios.com/2026/09/15/donald-trump-jr-wedding-investigation-kremlev) [White House](https://www.whitehouse.gov/) [chief of staff Susie Wiles](https://www.linkedin.com/in/susiewiles/) stating that “[Oversight](https://oversight.house.gov/) [Democrats](https://www.democrats.org/) are investigating the numerous ways in which the [Trump](https://www.donaldjtrump.com/) family have sought to enrich themselves on the basis of their proximity to [President](https://www.whitehouse.gov/) [Donald Trump](https://www.donaldjtrump.com/)” and requesting documents and communications that could shed light on connections between the [White House](https://www.whitehouse.gov/), [Trump Jr.](https://www.linkedin.com/in/donald-trump-jr-4454b862/) and [Kremlev](https://en.wikipedia.org/wiki/Umar_Kremlev?wprov=sfla1).
+[Rep.](https://www.house.gov/) [Robert Garcia (D-CA42)](https://robertgarcia.house.gov/), the top [Democrat](https://www.democrats.org/) on the [House Oversight Committee](https://oversight.house.gov/), [has sent a letter](https://www.axios.com/2026/09/15/donald-trump-jr-wedding-investigation-kremlev) [White House](https://www.whitehouse.gov/) [chief of staff Susie Wiles](https://www.linkedin.com/in/susiewiles/) stating that “[Oversight](https://oversight.house.gov/) [Democrats](https://www.democrats.org/) are investigating the numerous ways in which the [Trump](https://www.donaldjtrump.com/) family have sought to enrich themselves on the basis of their proximity to [President](https://www.whitehouse.gov/) [Donald Trump](https://www.donaldjtrump.com/)” and requesting documents and communications that could shed light on connections between the [White House](https://www.whitehouse.gov/), [Trump Jr.](https://www.linkedin.com/in/donald-trump-jr-4454b862/) and [Kremlev](https://en.wikipedia.org/wiki/Umar_Kremlev?wprov=sfla1).
 He sent a separate letter to [Trump Jr.](https://www.linkedin.com/in/donald-trump-jr-4454b862/) with similar asks.
 It’s the right first step, and [Democrats](https://www.democrats.org/) ought to dig in further should they gain more power in [Congress](https://www.congress.gov/) after the midterm elections.

 [Zeeshan Aleem](https://www.ms.now/author/zeeshan-aleem) is a writer and editor for [MS NOW](https://www.ms.now/).
 He primarily writes about politics and foreign policy.